Dodgers’ Andrew Toles jailed in Florida on trespass charge

 Jail records show Toles appeared to be homeless when arrested Monday on the misdemeanor charge.
 His bond was set at $500 but he remained jailed and is scheduled for arraignment Thursday.

-The team said Toles never reported to spring training camp in 2019 because of a personal matter.
-He did not play that year.
+Toles never reported to spring training in 2019 because of a personal matter and did not play that year.

 Toles rose from the low minors to the majors in just months and became a postseason star for the Dodgers in 2016.